-Here, the issue at the crux of this appeal is whether Title IX and the Equal Protection Clause mandate access to the middle school boys' restrooms by A.C., a seventh grade student whose sex and physical anatomy are female.
-The School District begins by reviewing Title IX and the Equal Protection Clause, both of which allow institutions to provide separate restrooms on the basis of sex.
-Pursuant to that legal framework, the School District examines this Court's ruling in Whitaker, and requests that this Court reconsider the framework adopted there.
-The School District then addresses the remainder of the preliminary injunction factors, all of which fail to warrant the extraordinary relief of a preliminary injunction based upon the evidence presented below.
-Each point is addressed in turn.
+The critical issue in this consolidated appeal is the import of Section 1686 and whether Title IX and the Equal Protection Clause mandate access to boys' restrooms and locker rooms to students based upon their gender identities, rather than their sex.
+The importance of that question is evidenced by recent administrative actions and legal challenges pending in jurisdictions throughout the nation.
+The School Districts begin by reviewing Title IX and the Equal Protection Clause, both of which have historically allowed institutions to provide separate restrooms on the basis of sex.
+After examining that legal framework, the School Districts request that this Court reconsider its analysis in Whitaker.
+The School Districts then address the remainder of the preliminary injunction factors, which fail to warrant the extraordinary relief of a preliminary injunction.

-- I. A.C.'s Demand to Use the Boys' Restrooms is Not Supported by Title IX or the Equal Protection Clause. - A. Title IX permits separate living facilities for the different sexes based upon the physical differences between the sexes.
+- I. Plaintiffs' Demands to Use the Boys' Restrooms and Locker Rooms Based Upon Gender Identity are Not Supported by Title IX or the Constitution. - A. Title IX permits separate living facilities for the different sexes based upon the physical differences between the sexes.

-Fifty years ago, the provisions enacted as Title IX were introduced in the Senate by Senator Birch Bayh during debate on the Education Amendments of 1972.
+Half a century ago, the provisions enacted as Title IX were introduced in the United States Senate by Birch Bayh during debate on the Education Amendments of 1972.
 See N. Haven Bd. of Ed. v.
 Bell, 456 U.S. 512, 524 (1982).
 "Title IX was Congress's response to significant concerns about discrimination against women in education."
 Neal v.
 Bd. of Trustees of Cal.
 State Univs., 198 F.3d 763, 766 (9th Cir.
 1999).
 "Title IX was passed with two objectives in mind: 'to avoid the use of federal resources to support discriminatory practices,' and 'to provide individual citizens effective protection against those practices."
 Cohen v.
 Brown Univ., 101 F.3d 155, 165 (1st Cir.
 1996) (quoting Cannon v.
 Univ. of Chicago, 441 U.S. 677, 704 (1979)).